*This post contains affiliate links

 PSSST … I NEED TO TELL YOU A SECRET …

 The Law of Attraction is a philosophy based on the idea that like attracts like.
 Positive thoughts attract positive outcomes and similarly negative thoughts attract negative outcomes.
-Rhonda Byrne wrote about this in her wonderful bestselling novel The Secret and following this dream/vision boards have become incredibly popular.
+Rhonda Byrne wrote about this in her wonderful bestselling novel The Secret (link below) and following this dream/vision boards have become incredibly popular.

 It isn’t a new concept though.